nathsimpson/nathansimpson.design/design-system/card/README.md

 ## useCardStyles

-The useCardStyles hook is available if you want to decorate an element with the same styles as the Card component.
+The useCardStyles hook is available if you want to decorate an element with the same styles as the Card component's container.

 ```jsx
 const styles = useCardStyles();